Our Management Team

 His career began with an apprenticeship within the savings and loans association, followed by a university degree in banking and economics in Mainz.
 Mr. Niklaus managed various functions within Deutsche Bank's Securities Services division including Corporate Actions and Sales and Account Management for Institutional clients.

-Senior Vice President, Managing Director and Member of the Executive Management Board, State Street Bank International GmbH, Munich
+Senior vce president, managing director and member of the Executive Management Board, State Street Bank International GmbH, Munich

 Christian Vogels is a managing director of State Street Bank International GmbH, Munich and senior vice president of State Street Bank and Trust Company.
 He is responsible for Global Markets, Treasury and all investment administration in-sourcing activities, product development and account management for some client relationships within State Street Bank International GmbH.